taylornicole906/codenames/README.md

 # codenames-final
-Online version of the board game codenames.
-Currently not supported in Chrome.
+Online, multiplayer version of the board game codenames.

 How to play: